Colmar Tropicale: Berjaya Corporation Berhad

 Colmar Tropicale is developed by one of Malaysia's largest conglomerates Berjaya Corporations.
 The idea of this village came from when Malaysia's then-Prime Minister Mahathir Mohamad was visiting a town called Colmar in Alsace, France and was captivated by the environment and aesthetics of the town.
 He later returned and convinced Vincent Tan, the founder of Berjaya Corporations to develop this town as part of Mahathir's wishlist.

 Hence, the Bukit Tinggi Resort Project was started.
 Now known as Berjaya Hills since its opening in 2000.
 Till today it is still in development as per a recent interview between Vincent Tan and the New Straits Times, an estimated development value of RM 900 million is to be reached with the development of a further 3000 landed homes under Berjaya Hills.
 Stretching across 16000 acre of highlands.
-He also said that this effort is made to spark development of a commercial centre at Berjaya Hills for more convivence for residents with the added help of the attraction of the Colmar Tropicale.
+He also said that this effort is made to spark development of a commercial centre at Berjaya Hills for more convenience for residents with the added help of the attraction of the Colmar Tropicale.